 The CPC is honored to receive Atlantic Philanthropies' generous endowment to fund post-doctoral fellows in honor of former Cornell president, Frank H. T. Rhodes.
-Amelia Branigan
+Patrick Ishizuka

-is the current Frank H.T.
+is the most recent Frank H.T.
 Rhodes Post-doctoral Fellow

 while in residence.